[Much of my site will be useless to you if you've got the images turned off!]

 Campaign badges: Indian Wars, Spanish-American War, Cuban Occupation, Philippine Insurrection, Mexican Punitive Expedition, World'sº War (Victory Badge with three bronze stars); made Commander of the Legion of Honor, French; awarded Croix de Guerre, with two palms, and cited, "A General Officer of marked valor.
 As Commander of the 89th Division, U. S. A., he made his unit a first-class fighting organization.
 In the St. Mihiel Offensive, he inspired his troops with confidence and imbued them with his own fighting spirit which assured the victory.
 During an unusually violent gas bombardment in his sector, he adopted with utmost coolness the most suitable measures indicated by the situation and maintained his position."

-p442 Prior to sailing from France, he received commendatory letters from General Indicates a West Point graduate and gives his Class.Liggett, General Indicates a West Point graduate and gives his Class.Pershing and Premier Clemenceau, and was presented with a reduced copy of Bartholdi's Lion of Belfort, inscribed "The Government of the French Republic to Major-General Frank L. Winn, commanding 89th Division, U. S. A., 1917‑1918."
+p442 Prior to sailing from France, he received commendatory letters from General Indicates a West Point graduate, Class of 1879: a link to his biographical entry in Cullum's Register.Liggett, General Indicates a West Point graduate, Class of 1886: a link to his biographical entry in Cullum's Register.Pershing and Premier Clemenceau, and was presented with a reduced copy of Bartholdi's Lion of Belfort, inscribed "The Government of the French Republic to Major-General Frank L. Winn, commanding 89th Division, U. S. A., 1917‑1918."

 Awarded